The art of numbers: Pricing strategies and psychology

 Customers love a deal and small businesses love to increase average order values.
 That’s why bundle pricing is such a great strategy for pricing parts of your inventory.
 Essentially, you sell multiple complementary products at a price that is lower than they would be sold separately.

-You are simultaneously offering your customers a better (actual and perceived) value while increasing their cart size.
+You are simultaneously offering your customers a better (actual and perceived) value while increasing their shopping cart size.
 Further, your customers will purchase items that they likely would not purchase individually.

 This model is common with beauty and food products, where complementary items can be bundled together for a better deal (and higher average order value for the seller).
 Gift sets are a perfect example.
 Outside of shippable products, you see this with combined beauty treatments (mani-pedi) or in fast food with kid’s meals and combo deals.